ucbrise/flor/CIDR.md

 pip install flordb
 ```

-### Resources
-- Source code and example projects: https://github.com/ucbrise/flor
-- Sample applications like the PDF Parser: https://github.com/rlnsanz/document_parser

-### Getting Help
-- For bug reports: Open an issue on the GitHub repository
-- For academic collaborations or research questions, you can contact Rolando Garcia at rolando.garcia@asu.edu

-### Join the Community
 FlorDB is actively maintained and developed at ASU's School of Computing & Augmented Intelligence (SCAI), building on years of research at UC Berkeley's RISE Lab.
 We welcome contributions and feedback from the community.

 If you're interested in learning more about the research behind FlorDB, check out our papers: